Giveth/giveth-wiki/wiki/white-paper.md

 3. Safely transfer ownership of ether to said individuals
 4. Determine whether ownership should be transferred

 Challenge #1, "Safely give ether without losing ownership," is handled by our [vault](https://github.com/Giveth/vaultcontract) contract.
 This is a solidity smart contract that can safely store ether on behalf of the ether’s owner.
-This is how and why a giver may control take back their donations.
+This is how and why a giver may control or take back their donations.
 When a giver donates ether through Giveth, it is actually stored in a vault with them as the owner.

 Once stored, ether is stuck and cannot be moved without the owners permission.